gever/bowerbird/README.md

 and instead include the following two lines:
 `proxy_pass http://localhost:8080;
 include /etc/nginx/proxy_params;`
+- Nginx part 3: If your server is getting hammered by bots, you might want to update /etc/nginx/sites-available/default to whitelist ONLY the valid Bowerbird pages and requests (all others will be rejected by nginx).
+We found this necessary since the bot hammering corrupted the json db and crashed bowerbird.
+A sample default file is included here (default-nginx).
+To refresh the config while live use `nginx -s reload`
 - Be sure that both the bowerbird and nginx services are enabled and started (sudo systemctl enable bowerbird, etc)
 - Restart your server (to make sure everything is really working and will continue to do so)